If you’re looking to decide between Elementor vs Beaver Builder, you are in the right place.

 Columns go inside the sections, and all the widgets go inside the columns.

-Compared to Beaver Builder, Elementor gives around 30 content widgets in the free version and over 50 widgets in the pro version.
+Compared to Beaver Builder, Elementor offers around 30 content widgets in the free version and over 50 widgets in the pro version.

 Some of the pro version widgets are posts, portfolios, slides, form, login system, navigation menu, animated headlines, flip box, CTAs, testimonial carousel, and price list.

 So in terms of content modules, Elementor is the clear winner.
 Still, if you can’t find any widget in the Elementor library, many third-party add-ons are available which extend the Elementor functionality to a new level.

 Styles are the settings you can use on the content modules to modify their appearance and behavior on the website.